-The company commissioned a Cat longwall system at its Bogdanka mine, near Lublin in eastern Poland, in March 2010 and within six months had raised the bar to nearly 17,000 mt of cut coal a day.
+The company commissioned a Cat longwall system at its Bogdanka mine, near Lublin in eastern Poland, during March 2010 and within six months had raised the bar to nearly 17,000 mt of raw coal per day.
 Since then, Bogdanka has continued to increase its daily output, with a plow face that began mining in the new 7/VII/385 panel last October having taking the world record to new levels.
-And, as well as achieving record output, the plow face advanced more than 27 m at a 1.63-m cutting height.
-“We thought this achievement would be impossible for any shearer in seam heights as low as this,” said Zbigniew Stopa, vice president at Bogdanka.
+And, as well as achieving record output, the plow face advanced more than 27 meters at a 1.63-m cutting height.
+“We thought this achievement would be impossible for any shearer in seam heights as low as this,” said Zbigniew Stopa, vice president of Bogdanka.

-Later this year, Cat is set to deliver a second plow system to Bogdanka for use in the mine’s new Nadrybie section.
+“The record is clear proof of just how productive our automated plow systems can be in the right hands,” Myszkowski said.
+Later this year Caterpillar is set to deliver a second plow system to Bogdanka, for use in the mine’s new Nadrybie section.

 When Bogdanka awarded Caterpillar the initial order for a complete automated longwall plow system, its requirement was for a daily output of 10,000 mt.
 Right from the start, however, it was clear the face could produce far more than the company’s target, with an impressive 13,000 mtpd achieved during the commissioning period.